DigitalDieter/LSTM_Music_Generation/README.md

 The original code was using Python 3.5, Keras version 0.1.0 and the Theano backend.
 The code was modifiyed to use TensorFlow 1.14.0 and Keras 2.2.4 on Python 3.7.3

-##### Addded the following features /  little imporvments to the project:
+##### AAdded the following features / little improvements to the project:

-- Every new generated song will be auto incremented saved.
-No more editing of the generated song in the generation scipt needed
+- Every new generated song will be auto-incremented saved.
+No more editing of the generated song in the generation script needed.

 - Extension of the training script with "argparse" parameters for easier handling
 - Function extension to retrain the model to a specific weight file.